 Barbara’s experience in the nonprofit sector includes strategic planning and implementation,marketing and communications strategy, board governance, client and corporate relationships,and financial sustainability.
 Her previous CAP engagements include Compass Working Capital,NEADS/Dogs for Deaf and Disabled Americans, RESPOND, PACT/USA, the Boys and Girls Club of Boston and Open Circle.
 She is also a past board member of the Friends of Holly Hill Farm, an educational farm nonprofit on Boston’s South Shore.
 Barbara is a summa cum laude graduate of the State University of New York at Albany and holds an MBA from Harvard.
 She is an avid amateur musician and long time member of the Hingham Woodwind Quintet, as well as a member of the Maliotis Chamber Players at the Boston Flute Academy and the Metropolitan Flute Festival Orchestra at New England Conservatory.

-Brian Kopperl is a co-founder and partner of Renewable Energy Massachusetts LLC (REM), the solar energy development company that since 2010 has developed over 30 megawatts of utility-scale solar energy facilities in Massachusetts.
-As a principal of REM, Brian directs the firm’s solar development business and guides its investment decisions, financing relationships and communications.
-With over 25 years of professional experience in several industries, he is a tested startup entrepreneur with a cross-disciplinary approach drawn from his background in investment management, business development, communications, legal and nonprofit background.
+Co-Founder and Partner of Renewable Energy Massachusetts LLC (REM), the solar energy development company that has developed over 30 megawatts of utility-scale solar energy facilities in Massachusetts.
+Brian directs the firm’s solar development business and guides its investment decisions, financing relationships, regulatory strategy and communications.
+With over 25 years of professional experience in several industries, he is a tested startup entrepreneur with a cross-disciplinary approach drawn from his background in investment management, business development, communications, law and nonprofits.

 A graduate of Wesleyan University in Middletown, CT and the UCLA School of Law, Brian also completed his mid-career master’s in public administration at the Harvard Kennedy School in 2006.
 Since 2013, Brian has served on management consulting teams with nonprofit clients of the Harvard Business School alumni association of Boston’s Community Action Partners (CAP), including joining the Board of CAP in 2017.